Updated: Article originally published on 19/02/2019

 Construction Steels from Masteel

 Masteel is one of the world-leading suppliers of construction steels for a global industry.
 We understand the unique demands of building large scale structures in an increasingly budget-conscious economy.

-Read our previous post World Cup Materials: The Steel Products Used in Football Stadium Construction to experience our expertise in a little more detail.
+Browse the table below for a full breakdown of the steel specifications we offer for construction.
 Or, if you have any questions, please do not hesitate to contact us directly.